qrzn23/min/wip/magick/content.md

 “Magick takes every thought and act for ifs apparatus; it has the Universe for its Library and its Laboratory; all Nature is its Subject; and its Game, free from close seasons and protective restrictions, always abounds in infinite variety, being all that exists.^[The elasticity of Magick makes it equal to all possible kinds of environment, and therefore biologically perfect.
 “Do what thou wilt” implies self-adjustment, so that failure cannot occur.
 One’s true Will is necessarily fitted to the whole Universe with the utmost exactitude, because each term in the equation a + b+c=0 must be equal and opposite to the sum of all the other terms.
 No individual can ever be aught than himself, or do aught else than his Will, which is his necessary relation with his environment, dynamically considered. all error is no more than an illusion proper to him to dissipate the mirage, and it is a general law that the method of accomplishing this operation is to realize, and to acquiesce in, the order of the Universe, and to refrain from attempting the impossible task of overcoming the inertia of the forces which oppose, and therefore are identical with, one’s self.
 Error in thought is therefore fallure to understand, and in action to perform one s own true Will.]

-### Chapter X &mdash; Of THE GESTURES.
+### Chapter X &mdash; Of the Gestures.

 This chapter may be divided into the following parts:

 1. Attitudes.
 2. Circumambulations (and similar movements).
 3. Changes of position (This depends upon the theory of the construction of the circle).
 4. The Knocks or Knells.

 #### I